sabashahbaz/Harry_vs_Dementor/README.md

 ## Contributing

-Contributions to the NFL Player Statistics Dashboard are welcome!
+Contributions to the Harry Potter vs Dementors game are welcome!
 If you encounter any issues, have feature suggestions, or would like to contribute code, please open an issue or pull request on the GitHub repository.

 ## License